gjvpaet/laravel-project-library/readme.md

 #Library CRUD Project

-I've used jQuery for the crud operations.
+I've used laravel, and jQuery for the crud operations.
 I also incorporated a search functionality to filter by title, author, genre, and library section.

 Please use php artisan migrate --seed command to run the database seed.